Accessibility

 ROGERS STADIUM ACCESSIBILITY INFORMATION

 For assistance while on-site during an event, please send an email to accessibilitycoordinator@livenation.com or send us a message on Instagram or Facebook.
-Alternatively, you can visit Guest Services in Fan Plaza or by Gate 3.
+Alternatively, you can visit a Guest Services Pod in Fan Plaza, by Gate 3, or by section North 108.

 On non-event days, please send an email to accessibilitycoordinator@livenation.com.